aquilesC/aquiles.me/content/Why would you learn how to open source projects.md

-f# Why would you learn how to open source projects?
+# Why would you learn how to open source projects?

 ## Who
 - A PI who does not actually code/build: